Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 ## Eventual Consistency Fails People

-Eventual consistency is useful in software when the system can tolerate temporary disagreement.
+Eventual consistency is useful in software when the system can tolerate temporary disagreement, which hiring often cannot.

-Hiring often cannot.

 A candidate cannot wait forever for the posting, budget, recruiter, hiring manager, ATS, interview loop, and business need to converge.
 They have rent, timelines, competing interviews, visa constraints, family obligations, and finite emotional bandwidth.

-Employers have constraints too.
-They need people.
-They need process.
-They need legal caution.
-They need to avoid overfitting to the loudest candidate or the most polished resume.

-Hiring will always have uncertainty.
+Employers have constraints too: they need people, process, legal caution, and protection against overfitting to the loudest candidate or most polished resume.
+Hiring will always contain uncertainty.

 Hiring hides too much of that uncertainty from the people most affected by it.
 A distributed system can be eventually consistent and still terrible to use when callers cannot observe state, retry safely, or understand failure.